BoxOfPandor/BoxOfPandor/README.md

 # 💫 About Me:
 🎓 Currently a 2nd-year student at Epitech Lille, I'm passionate about software development and technological innovation.<br><br>🚀 I'm always looking for new challenges and collaborative projects.
-Feel free to reach out for any collaboration opportunities or just to chat about tech!<br><br>🌐 Let's connect and build something amazing together!
+Feel free to reach out for any collaboration opportunities or just to chat about tech!<br><br>📸 When I'm not coding, you can find me capturing moments through my lens, combining my love for technology and creativity.

 ## 🌐 Socials: